 - Brain Fog: Your ability to concentrate is gone, your memory is failing and you can’t understand the simple things about relationships that you used to.
 You can’t see clearly: you don’t feel centered and nothing makes sense.

 - You begin Doubting your Sanity: Narcs are emotional manipulators are attracted to peaceful, kind and generous people.
 However, their desire is to systematically erase these qualities from that person and create a mirror of themselves.
-Over time, as they manipulate your feelings and the blowuups continue the brain makes associations and the Narc Sup will begin to think that they are losing their mind.
-When the Narc creates an argument and the Narc Sup blows up, the Narc will say “look at you, you are the problem, I’m not blowing up”.
+Over time, as they manipulate your feelings and the rollercoaster of blowups continues, the brain makes associations and the Narc Sup will begin to think that they are losing their mind.
+Gaslighting is a prevalent technique used to make the Narc Sup question themselves.
+When referring to a past argument, the Narc will suggest that something didn’t happen or something wasn’t said.
+When referring in a previous situation, the Narc will deny and insinuate that things didn’t happen the way that the Narc Sup remembers.
+They will often engage the help of others, such as children or friends.
+When the Narc creates an argument and the Narc Sup blows up out of frustration, the Narc will say “look at you, you are the problem, I’m not blowing up”.
 They twist the situation to make you the problem, not them.
 You remember that that’s not how you used to be and you begin to believe that you are the problem.

 - Suffer from PTSD: You have been in emotional warfare for so long that your emotions are unpredictable.
 You never know what bomb is going to go off…you never know when the Narc has received injury (even if that injury is only in their mind) so you can never relax.
 There is no emotional downtime.
 Little by little you learn that the minute you relax is the minute that the bomb goes off, so you never allow yourself to relax.